Sky News: Allegations of bias related to Qatari sponsorship

+Breaches of privacy and insensitivity

-In 2014, Sky News journalist Colin Brazier rifled through an Malaysia Airlines Flight 17 victim's possessions on live TV.
+In 2014, Sky News journalist Colin Brazier rifled through a Malaysia Airlines Flight 17 victim's possessions on live TV.
 He picked up objects and briefly described what he had before putting them down and saying "we shouldn't really be doing this I suppose, really".
 110 complaints were submitted to Ofcom.
-Sky News stated both Brazier "and Sky News apologise profusely for any offence caused".
+Sky News stated both Brazier and Sky News "apologise profusely for any offence caused".

 Sky News was again embroiled in controversy in October 2014, when crime correspondent Martin Brunt and his camera crew doorstepped Brenda Leyland, who had posted controversial comments concerning the McCann investigation on social media.
 Following the confrontation Leyland was found dead in a hotel, leading to calls on social media for Brunt to be sacked.
 During the inquest into Leyland's death, Brunt expressed to the coroner that he was devastated at hearing the news of Leyland's suicide.
 Following the inquest, Ofcom reported it had received 171 complaints in relation to the case and that it would consider these complaints in light of the coroner's verdict.

 In 2015, Kay Burley caused further controversy when, in response to the November 2015 Paris attacks, she tweeted a photograph of a Golden Retriever dog, to which she had added, "Sadness in his eyes #parisattacks".

 In February 2023, Sky News faced further criticism over its handling and reporting of missing person Nicola Bulley.